-This policy document sets out the principles and practices adopted by CHS Healthcare (a trading name of Carehome Selection Ltd hereafter referred to as CHS) for assuring their compliance with the Data Protection Act 1998 and the NHS Confidentiality Code of Practice.
+This policy document sets out the principles and practices adopted by CHS Healthcare (a trading name of Carehome Selection Ltd hereafter referred to as CHS) for assuring their compliance with the Data Protection Act 1998 (to be superseded by the General Data Protection Regulation in May 2018) and the NHS Confidentiality Code of Practice.

-2. Policy Context – the Data Protection Act 1998 and its relevance
+2. Policy Context – the Data Protection Act 1998 (to be superseded by the General Data Protection Regulation in May 2018) and its relevance

 Data protection law applies whenever a data controller processes personal data.

 Data protection law exists to strike a balance between the rights of individuals to privacy and the ability of organisations to use data for the purposes of their business.